Ouranosinc/ESPO-R/README.md

 A more detailed explanation of the adjustment process is given in [the documentation](Documentation/adjustment.pdf).

+### Performance
+Bias-adjustment of climate simulations is a quest with many traps.
+In order to assess the improvements and deteriorations that the process brought to the simulations we emulated the VALUE validation framework (Maraun et al., 2015).
+While that project aimed to "to validate and compare downscaling methods", we recycled its idea of statistical "properties" and "measures" to measure bias between the simulations, scenarios and the reference.

+A detailed analysis is given in [the documentation](Documentation/performance.pdf).
+The general conclusions we can give about the quality of ESPO-R5 are:

+ - The marginal properties of the simulations (mean, quantiles) are very well adjusted, by construction of the Quantile Mapping algorithm.
+ - The climate change signal is also conserved from the simulations by construction of the algorithm.
+ - A side effect of adjusting the distributions explicitly is the improvement of the inter-variable correlation and some spatial diagnostics (first EOF for tasmax), even though the bias correction algorithm does not aim to adjust these aspects.
+ - Because tasmin is not directly adjusted, but rather computed from the adjusted tasmax and dtr, it seems that our diagnostics show weaker improvements, compared to tasmax.

 ## References
 Asong, Z. E., Elshamy, M. E., Princz, D., Wheater, H. S., Pomeroy, J. W., Pietroniro, A., and Cannon, A. (2020): High-resolution meteorological forcing data for hydrological modelling and climate change impact analysis in the Mackenzie River Basin, Earth Syst.
 Sci.
 Data, 12, 629–645, https://doi.org/10.5194/essd-12-629-2020.